Derrick Frost

-Derrick E. Frost (born November 25, 1980) is an American former professional football player who was a punter in the National Football League (NFL).
+Derrick E. Frost (born November 25, 1980) is an American college football coach and former professional player who was a punter in the National Football League (NFL).
+He is an assistant special teams coach for Missouri Baptist University, a position he has held since 2026.
 He was signed by the Philadelphia Eagles as an undrafted free agent in 2003.
 He played college football for the Northern Iowa Panthers.

 Frost was also a member of the Baltimore Ravens, Cleveland Browns, Washington Redskins, Green Bay Packers, and California Redwoods.

 Early life

 Frost attended Clayton High School in Clayton, Missouri, and as a student was a letterman in football and baseball.
 In football, he was an All-Conference selection as a quarterback, linebacker, punter, and kicker.

 College career

 Frost attended the University of Northern Iowa and was a good student and a letterman in football and baseball.
 In football, during his college career, Frost punted 104 times for 4388 yards (42.19 yards per punt avg.).

 Professional career

 Philadelphia Eagles

 On May 2, 2003, he was signed by the Philadelphia Eagles as an undrafted rookie free agent.
 He was waived on May 13, 2003.